MagamedT/steering/README.md

 # Towards Understanding Steering Strength codebase

-Codebase for steering-vector experiments used for [Towards Understanding Steering Strength](https://arxiv.org/abs/2602.02712).
+Codebase for steering-vector experiments used in [Towards Understanding Steering Strength](https://arxiv.org/abs/2602.02712).

 ## What This Repository Does